adamkutak/foldflow-inferencescaling/README.md

 ## Description

 FoldFlow uses flow matching generative models for protein backbone generation.
-This fork explores methods to improve design quality by scaling inference compute, including:

-- **Best-of-N sampling**: Generate multiple independent samples and select the best
-- **SDE path exploration**: Stochastic branching with noise-based exploration
-- **Divergence-free ODE paths**: Deterministic exploration using divergence-free vector fields
+This fork explores methods to improve self-consistency distance by scaling inference compute for unconditional protein generation.
+We benchmark multiple methods, including Best-of-N (Random Search), and our novel noise search method paired with a unique noise schedule that aims to maximize the diversity-quality tradeoff, as well as standard SDE noise.
+We further include a two-stage sampling algorithm that optimizes the initial noise, then the trajectory for the best performance.
 These methods allow trading computational budget for improved protein design quality in a controlled manner.
 Our experiment runners provide automated comparison of these approaches across different computational budgets.

 This repository is a fork of [DreamFold/FoldFlow](https://github.com/DreamFold/FoldFlow) focused on improving protein design quality through inference time scaling methods.
 We implement and compare several techniques for allocating additional computational budget during inference to generate higher quality protein structures.